April 11th-16th, 2021 (sold out)

 About Your Instructors

-Workshop Size Limit—10.
-Note: The group size is being limited to ten participants to ensure each student gets plenty of one-on-one instruction in the field.
+Workshop Size Limit—12.
+Note: The group size is being limited to twelve participants and two instructors to ensure each student gets plenty of one-on-one instruction in the field.
 Minimum class size of two must be met or workshop will be cancelled.

 Camera Gear to Bring: